-4. Run an effluent line from the filter return labeled "OUTLET" back to the system sump.
+- 4. Run an effluent line from the filter return labeled "OUTLET" back to the system or sump.
 A service valve and union should be installed in this line near the filter.
-Refer to specification drawings.

-5. Run a waste line from the filter waste outlet labeled "WASTE" to the nearest sewer drain.
-Table III on page 7 lists the minimum and maximum backwash flow rates and volumes for the PF-30 series.
+Refer to specification drawings. - 5.
+Run a waste line from the filter waste outlet labeled "WASTE" to the nearest sewer drain.
+Table II on page 7 lists the minimum and maximum backwash flow rates and volumes for the PF-40 series filter.
 A union should be installed in this line near the filter.
 Refer to specification drawings.

-NOTE: Do not put any type of valve in the waste line!
-The sewer drain must be large enough to handle and maintain the flow of the backwash cycle.
+NOTE: The sewer drain must be large enough to handle and maintain the flow of the backwash cycle.
 If the drain is not large enough to support the volume of waste generated during a backwash cycle, it may be necessary to use a reservoir tank to collect the waste water.
 The flow from the reservoir tank can then be regulated to the drain.
+It is not recommended to have any restrictions in the waste line.
+However, it may be necessary to install a valve to manage the flow to the drain.
+If this is necessary, do no throttle the flow to less than the minimum backwash flow (Table II page 7).

-6. For filters utilizing a source other than the process system water for backwash supply, Table III on page 7 shows the required backwash flow and volumes.
-The maximum backwash supply pressure for the PF-30 filter is 40 psi.
+6. For filters utilizing a source other than the process system water for backwash supply, Table II on page 7 shows the required backwash flow and volumes.
+The minimum backwash supply pressure is 20 psi and the maximum backwash supply pressure for the PF-40 series filter is 50 psi.
 Run a line to the connection labeled "BACKWASH."
 If public or municipal water is used for backwash, a backflow preventer is required in this line on all units.
 A service valve and union should be installed in this line near the filter.